Marcelo Díaz: Hamburger SV

 On 2 February 2015, Díaz signed for German Bundesliga club Hamburger SV on a three-and-a-half-year deal.
 On 1 June 2015, he scored his first goal for the club in its relegation play-off match which took place at the end of the 2014–15 Bundesliga season, against Karlsruher SC.
 Many Hamburg fans consider Díaz's 91st minute free-kick goal which helped save Hamburg from its first ever relegation to be one of the most important goals ever scored in the club's 128-year history.
 After the match, it was revealed that Rafael van der Vaart, Hamburg's captain and first choice for free-kicks, was to take the kick.
 Diaz, however, spontaneously told Van der Vaart that he could take a shot "tomorrow, my friend" and went on to perform the free-kick himself.

 Celta de Vigo

 In January 2016, Díaz transferred to Spanish La Liga side Celta de Vigo.
 He scored his first goal for the club on 16 April 2017, in a 3–0 away win against Granada CF.

 On 17 August 2017, Díaz left Celta by mutual consent.

 Pumas UNAM

 On 17 August 2017, Díaz signed a contract with Liga MX side Pumas UNAM as a free agent.

 Libertad

 In June 2021, Paraguay's D10 announced that would join Libertad.
 In July 2021, the announcement was made official by the club.

+Last years

+On 13 August 2026, Díaz announced his retirement at the end of the 2026 season.